gitkraken/gk-cli-docs/cli/cli-home.md

 winget install gitkraken.cli
 ```

+#### Downloadable Binary

-Or download the binary from the [releases page](https://github.com/gitkraken/gk-cli/releases/latest) and place the `gk.exe` in a desired folder.
+Download the binary from the [releases page](https://github.com/gitkraken/gk-cli/releases/latest) and place the `gk.exe` in a desired folder.
 Then edit your environment variables to add it to your PATH.

 1. In Search, search for **Environment Variables**.
 2. Click on the **Edit the system environment variables** result.